mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 You can find higher quality candidates if you reach out to them proactively instead of waiting for them to apply.
 The best candidates are generally too busy with their existing clients to check job boards aggressively for new postings.

 Writers receive generic spam job solicitations all the time, so a personalized invitation instantly makes you stand out as a client who respects their work.
-Mention specifics about what you liked about their writing and why they seem like a good match for the job.
+Mention specifics about their writing and why they seem like a good match for the job.

 Make it clear that you're not offering them a job right off the bat.
 You should exchange a few messages to gauge your chemistry together before making a formal offer.